etsuprun/halefdocs/halef_setup.rst

 To setup Cairo instances a convenient setup script has been created.

-1. Download setup script and Kaldi settings file by opening the following links and clicking "Download this file" link on top of each page.
+1. Download setup script and Kaldi settings files by opening the following links and clicking "Download this file" link on top of each page.

 https://sourceforge.net/p/halef/halef-cairo/ci/master/tree/cairo-SETUP/SETUP.sh

 https://sourceforge.net/p/halef/halef-cairo/ci/master/tree/cairo-SETUP/SETUP.kaldi.properties

-2.
+2. Copy downloaded SETUP.* files into /export/Apps directory on the server and edit them.
+You will see direcory settings and database connection settings in the top part of SETUP.sh file which you need to correct.
+SETUP.kaldi.properties should contain at least 1 entry defining item name, server ip and port on which Kaldi is listening.
+For example: *default=localhost:9404*

+3. Make sure that you have ~2GB of free space in /export/Apps and server can connect to Internet to download Cairo.

+4. To install Cairo with Java, please run setup in unattended mode:

+*./SETUP.sh --quiet*